 Not sure how AB2257 affects your independent contractors?

-Fill out our form to download our simple guide to AB2557.
+Fill out our form to download our comprehensive guide to AB5 and AB2257.

 Referral Agency Exemption